ryanbrainard/shoehorn/README.md

 Now when running `mvn package` on the app, the Shoehorn JAR will be copied to `target/dependency/shoehorn.jar`, so set the path in the `-javaagent` argument appropriately:

-    java -javaagent:target/dependency/shoehorn.jar  [rest of args for launching the app...]
+    java -javaagent:target/dependency/shoehorn.jar[optional mappings]  [rest of args for launching the app...]

 ###Hacking